-If we waited, the worst of the weather would hit us en route.
-The crossing was at least 21 hours, much longer if beating to windward.
+If we had waited, the worst of the weather would have hit us en route.
+We had at least 21 hours of sailing ahead of us, much longer if beating to windward.
 Precisely because it is an advanced sailing trip, more challenging situations are planned for the crew to try out.

-All of a sudden there was a thud on deck
+All of a sudden, during the night, there was a thud on deck

 I divided up the tasks and as there was no decent wind, we motored upwind.
 The sails were down.
-The crossing was a bit wild due to the waves, some of the crew vomited, but apart from that everything went smoothly.
-On Saturday around 2 P.M. we only had 45 NM to go.
+The crossing was a bit wild due to the waves, some of the crew vomited, but otherwise, everything went smoothly.
+On Saturday around 2 o'clock we had only the last 45 NM to go.

-Suddenly there was a thud on deck.
+Suddenly there was a loud thud on deck.
 I immediately ran out on deck.
 A shroud had worked its way loose and was thrashing wildly in the wind, hanging like a washing line.
-I worked out immediately what had happened and realised the shroud had became unhooked when the mast was battered by waves.
+I immediately looked to see what had happened, thinking the shroud had become unhooked when the mast was battered by waves.

-When I looked up, everything appeared completely normal though, nothing else came loose or fell.
-Then another smaller thud was heard and the mast began to collapse.
-It landed on the sprayhood, fell in the aft bin and a large part sank in the water.
+But looking up, everything looked perfectly normal, nothing else had come loose or fallen.
+Then there was another faint thud and the mast began to collapse.
+It landed on the sprayhood, fell in the aft bin and plunged into the water.

-At that moment there were 3 people including myself on deck - one was at the helm, right where it fell.
+At that moment there were 3 people including myself on deck — one at the helm, right where it fell.
 Luckily, nobody was hurt.
-If we had been in a storm with the sails up, it would have been much worse.
+If we had been in a storm under sail, it would have been much worse.

 What we did right after the mast fell

 I immediately shifted into neutral.
 The boat then turned broadside to the waves and began to rock.
-Naturally, the mast started to move about sharply and there was a risk that someone might be knocked into the sea,crushed or the boat could be damaged.
+Naturally, the mast started to move about sharply and threatened to sweep someone into the sea, buckle or damage the boat.

 It was essential to swiftly still the mast.
 It was jammed into the boom vang and rigging lay all around it.
-The yard lay across the cockpit, it had fallen on the cockpit lockers and was blocking lots of stuff.
+The boom was lying across the cockpit, it had fallen on the cockpit lockers and there were things in the way everywhere.
 The jib and roller furler were torn and half in the water.

 Why did the mast fall?
 The strong steel forestay which runs through the roller furler and connects the roller furler and mast had snapped.
 The mast was not broken, but had come free at the heel and completely shifted position.
 Maybe the material was defective, maybe the forestay was ‘past it’.
 So why didn’t it fall straight away?
 It was probably being held up by the genoa halyard.

-A strange cracking sound above me woke me up.
+I was awakened by a strange cracking sound above me.
 Then a dull thud right above my starboard aft cabin.
-The engine was turned off.
+The engine cut out.
 A moment of quiet.
 Straight away I knew we’d been dismasted.

-A moment of shock.
-I started to get dressed.
+After a moment of shock, I started to get dressed.
 People were talking normally on deck.
 The boat wasn’t taking on water.
-I forced my way on deck around the ruined sprayhood.
+I forced my way on deck past the destroyed sprayhood.

-To cut down or not to cut down the mast
+To cut or not to cut a fallen mast

 We managed to move it slightly, but no more.
 One of the spreaders was caught in the railing.
 Now what?
 The mast was still vibrating and there was a risk of it falling into the water.
 We secured it to a cleat and looked for tools to free the spreader.
 In the meantime, the guys removed the boom vang (luckily it wasn’t hydraulic or there would have been oil everywhere).
 Even so, they were all filthy.

-We also unscrewed the yard and stowed it port side.
-We couldn’t loosen the spreader, however.
+We also unscrewed the boom and stowed it port side.
+We couldn’t free the spreader, however.
 I wanted to bend the railing and unhook the spreader.
 Time was running out.
-If the weather deteriorated it would be a real problem, hence the need for speed.
+If the weather had deteriorated it would have been a real problem, hence the need for speed.
 Things could always get worse.

 We also cut down the running rigging (topping lift, spinnaker halyard, mainsail and jib halyard and we even cut the sheets at the heel and pulled them through).
 We pulled all the steel lines tight so there was no way they could get near the propeller.